Hakan Balta: International career

 Having made his debut for the national side in the 1–1 friendly draw with Azerbaijan in April 2006, Hakan's services were not required again until a crucial point in the Euro 2008 qualifying campaign.
-He was called up to the Euro 2008 qualifiers against Norway and Bosnia-Herzegovia.
+He was called up to the Euro 2008 qualifiers against Norway and Bosnia-Herzegovina.
 He played the full 90 minutes of both victories, which secured Fatih Terim's side their place at Austria and Switzerland.
 He was a constant starter in all games during Turkey's run in Euro 2008.
 Turkey reached the semi-final stage with a streak of last-gasp wins.
 He continued to be a member of the first team also under Guus Hiddink management.
 He scored Turkey's consolation goal against Germany in a 3–1 defeat in UEFA Euro 2012 qualifying match.

 Managerial career

+Galatasaray

 Balta, who has been serving as the Assistant Administrative Director of the Football A Team as of 8 February 2022, has been appointed as the Technical Director of the Galatasaray Under-19 Football Team.

+July 4, 2025, It was announced by Galatasaray that they parted ways with Balta, who has been the technical director of Galatasaray Under-19 Football Team for three years.

+Turkey national football team

+July 4, 2025, It was announced that he was the Turkish National Team Assistant Coach.